kyma-project/kyma/docs/monitoring/03-02-istio.md

 ![Istio Monitoring](./assets/monitoring-istio.svg)

-By default `minitoring-prometheus-istio-server` is not provided as a datasource in grafana.
-However, this can be enabled by adding following override
+By default, `minitoring-prometheus-istio-server` is not provided as a data source in Grafana.
+However, this can be enabled by adding the override:

  ```bash
 cat <<EOF | kubectl apply -f -